PACMANN: Point Adaptive Collocation Method for Artificial Neural Networks: Results

 Here, $\nu$ is the diffusion coefficient or kinematic viscosity, set at $\nu = 0.01/\pi$.
-For this problem, the number of collocation points is set to 2500, the number of points on the boundary to 80, and the number of points on the initial condition to 160.
+For this problem, we employ 2500 collocation points, 80 boundary points, and 160 initial condition points.
 The neural network architecture used for this example consists of four hidden layers of 64 neurons.
+To compute the $L_2$ relative error, we compare the network prediction to a numerical solution generated using a spectral solver by Raissi et al.~\cite{Raissi2019Physics-informedEquations}.

-The mean and standard deviation of the test error and the mean runtime for each sampling method are given in Table \ref{tab:Burgers_overview_L2_error_samplers}.
-Out of the non-adaptive sampling methods tested, only the static uniform grid is unable to capture the solution, resulting in a high test error of $25.9\%$.
-The other non-adaptive methods, the static Hammersley grid, and random resampling, attain a significantly lower test error.
-Overall, our method, in combination with the Adam optimizer, achieves the lowest test error.
+The mean and standard deviation of the test error and the mean runtime for each sampling method are given in~\Cref{tab:Burgers_overview_L2_error_samplers}.
+Out of the non-adaptive sampling methods tested, only the static uniform grid is unable to capture the solution satisfactorily, resulting in a high test error of $25.9\%$.
+The other non-adaptive methods, the static Hammersley grid and random resampling, attain a significantly lower test error.
+Overall, our method, in combination with the Adam optimizer and a stepsize of $10^{-5}$, achieves the lowest test error.
 It achieves a lower error than the next-best sampling method, RAR, at a slightly higher computational cost.

-Table \ref{tab:Burgers_overview_L2_error_optimizers} compares the performance of the various optimization algorithms for our method in terms of accuracy and efficiency.
-We note that the performance of nonlinear gradient ascent and the RMSprop optimizers with our proposed method both achieve a competitive test error and computational cost compared to RAR.
+\Cref{tab:Burgers_overview_L2_error_optimizers} compares the performance of the various optimization algorithms for PACMANN in terms of accuracy and efficiency.
+We note that the nonlinear gradient ascent and the RMSprop optimizers with our proposed method both achieve a competitive test error and computational cost compared to the second best approach in~\Cref{tab:Burgers_overview_L2_error_samplers}, that is, RAR.

-Next, we test the behavior of the different sampling methods by varying the number of collocation points from 500 to 20,000; see Figure \ref{fig:Burgers_L2_vs_collocation}.
-We observe that RAR initially reduces the test error the fastest but plateaus at a higher error than the other methods under consideration.
+Next, we test the behavior of the different sampling methods by varying the number of collocation points from 500 to 20\,000; see~\Cref{fig:Burgers_L2_vs_collocation}.
+We observe that RAR initially reduces the test error the fastest, but plateaus at a higher error than the other methods under consideration.
 PACMANN in combination with the Adam optimizer significantly improves the prediction accuracy as the number of collocation points is increased from 1500 to 2000, after which it slowly increases the prediction accuracy.
-Only at a large number of collocation points (10,000) are the adaptive sampling methods slightly outperformed by the static Hammersley grid.
+Only at a large number of collocation points (10\,000) are the adaptive sampling methods slightly outperformed by the static Hammersley grid.